 - Practical application software, including a text editor and a high-level language compiler

-Hat Enterprise Linux is probably the most popular, reliable, and the best Linux server OS.
+Hat Enterprise Linux is probably the most popular, reliable, and best Linux server OS.

 Microsoft Windows Servers🥈

-Microsoft Windows servers have been around for a long time now, starting with Windows NT and Windows Server 2016, the most current Windows Server version.
-The best thing about Windows Server 2016 is that it supports a hypervisor that allows virtual servers.
+Microsoft Windows servers have been around for a long time now, starting with Windows NT, with the latest version being Windows Server 2022.
+The best thing about Windows Server 2022 is that it supports a hypervisor that allows virtual servers.
 Windows 2000 and Windows 2003 are mainly network operating systems.
-Many consider the Windows operating system the best server OS because of its unique file and file management system.
-Other advantages that come with Windows servers are:
+Many consider the Windows operating system the best server OS because of its unique file management system.
+Other advantages that have marked Windows as one of the premier candidates for the best OS for web servers are:

 - Symmetric multi-processor systems support